Running can be a fun and flexible way to exercise – it can help keep you in shape and help you lose weight too.

 To avoid injury and enjoy the experience, it's essential to ease yourself into running slowly and increase your pace and distance gradually over several outings.

-Start each run with a gentle warm-up of at least five minutes.
+Start each run with a gentle warm up of at least five minutes.
 This can include quick walking, marching on the spot, knee lifts, side stepping and climbing stairs.
+A warm up will help increase blood flow to muscles, increase muscle suppleness and prevent unnecessary stress and fatigue being placed on your heart, lungs and muscles.

 Run with your arms and shoulders relaxed, and elbows bent.
 Keep an upright posture and a smooth running stride, striking the ground from heel to toe.